slak44/ckompiler/README.md

 ###### Compiler Errors

-For actual issues in the compiler, we use logging (via [Log4j 2][log4j2]), the `InternalCompilerError` class, and the `throwICE` extension methods on logger instances.
-An instance of ICE being thrown means invariants were violated, "impossible" situations occurred, or misuse of an API was encountered.
+For actual issues in the compiler, we use logging (via [Log4j 2][log4j2]), the `InternalCompilerError` class, the `throwICE` extension methods on logger instances, and Kotlin's stdlib functions from `Preconditions.kt`.
+Instances of ICE, `IllegalArgumentException` or `IllegalStateException` being thrown means invariants were violated, "impossible" situations occurred, or misuse of an API was encountered.
 As a result, these exceptions should not be caught anywhere: it is desirable for the application to crash if someone threw an ICE.
-Every ICE is an unfixed bug in the compiler.
+Any one of these exceptions being thrown is an unfixed bug in the compiler.

 Since the compiler is still a work in progress, there are many features/code paths that are not yet implemented.
-They generally do not throw ICEs, rather they use `kotlin.NotImplementedError` created by the `TODO` function.
+They generally do not throw ICEs, rather they use `NotImplementedError`s created by the `TODO` function.

 ### The `ITokenHandler` Interface

 This interface allows a user to interact with a list of `LexicalToken`s.
 It provides functions to process a token, move past it to the next one, search for the first token to meet a condition, or easily get debug data.

+The terminology used in this interface's methods relates to "eating" tokens.
+Eating a token means it was processed, consumed, or dealt with in some way, and further calls to the `current` function will return the next available token.
+As expected, `isEaten` returns true if there are no more tokens left.

 By far the most interesting feature, however, is the `tokenContext` function.
 One of the most common operations when parsing is having to create a